PMR2/pmr2.oauth/README.rst

 Installing with buildout
 ~~~~~~~~~~~~~~~~~~~~~~~~

-You can install pmr2.oauth using `buildout`_.
-As this is still under
+You can install pmr2.oauth using `buildout`_ by adding an entry for this
-initial development no releases have been made on pypi, you will need to
-put this source tree within some directory within the one buildout
-resides in in (such as in ${buildout_dir}/src/pmr2.oauth) and add a
-develop flag to include this package as a development package.
-Also in
-both eggs and zcml section, this package name requires an entry.
+package in both eggs and zcml sections.

 .. _buildout: http://pypi.python.org/pypi/zc.buildout